 Migration guide

 Most teams finish in under a day.
 Existing HTML content keeps working, toolbar strings map mostly 1→1, and the features you’re paying a premium tier for ship in our base license.
-Below: side-by-side config mapping, feature-equivalence tables, and a step-by-step checklist.
+Below: side-by-side config mapping, feature-equivalence tables, and a step-by-step checklist for each source editor.

 ~1 daytypical migration time for a single-app deployment